Bridge of Don,

 Contact in advance – restricted at weekends

 Royal Aberdeen Golf Club was originally known as the Society of Golfers at Aberdeen, founded in 1780, this is the eighth oldest golf club in the world.
 The members originally played over a public strip of common land between the Don and the Dee.
 In 1815 the society changed its name to the Aberdeen Golf Club.
-The common land was becoming over-crowded, so in 1886 they moved to their present home, the Balgownie links, north of the river Don.
+The common land was becoming over-crowded, so in 1886 they decided to move to their present home, the Balgownie links, north of the river Don, which opened for play in 1888.
 Royal title was finally applied in 1903, despite the fact that Prince Leopold granted patronage more than 30 years earlier.

 A trio of Simpsons had a hand in fashioning this course, brothers Robert and Archie and then the flamboyant Tom Simpson.
 J. H. Taylor, James Braid and most recently Donald Steel also made revisions.